 - 1. Ensure that their facility is clean and in good condition.
 A cleaning fee will be charged to any students whose living areas are excessively dirty. - 2.
 Unless choosing to take advantage of the "Express Check-Out" option, meet with an RA to conduct a room inspection.
-Damages found will be assessed to the residents of the room in which they are found.

-- 3. After an inspection, keys are to be returned to the RA conducting the inspection.
+Damages found will be assessed to the residents of the room in which they are found. - 3.
+After an inspection, keys are to be returned to the RA conducting the inspection.
 Failure to return keys upon departure results in a key fine.
 Personal property left in any residential facility upon completion of check-out becomes the property of the University one week following departure. - 4.
 Students can choose to use the Express Check-Out option.
 This option is available if a RA is unavailable or if the student simply chooses to expedite the check-out process.
-The student will obtain an Express Check-Out envelope, empty the room of belongings, place the room key in the envelope, and place the envelope under the RAs door or turn it into our office or the University Police office.
-The RA will then inspect the room at a later time without the student present.
+The student will obtain an Express Check-Out envelope, empty the room of belongings, place the room key in the envelope-and turn it into the Office of Housing, Dining & Residence Life or the University Police office.
+Keys should not be given to a roommate or left in the student's room.
+The RA will then inspect the room without the student present.
 When choosing the Express Check-Out option, the student waives the right to dispute any charges that may result from room damages, etc. All other check-out policies are in effect when using the Express Check-Out option. - 5.
-Students failing to follow the above procedures will be cited for an improper check-out and may be subject to fines and/or penalties. - 6.
-Students who plan to return for spring semester do not need to return their room key or remove their belongings at the end of the fall semester.
-The University does recommend, however, that students take valuable items (i.e., laptops, gaming systems) home during the break.
+Students failing to follow the above procedures will be cited for an improper check-out and may be subject to fines and/or penalties.